top of page

 Homesteading in Michigan is unique and exciting!
 We are surrounded by the Great Lakes and have a climate friendly to multitudes of livestock animals, as well as fruits, vegetables and grains.

 We want to bring homesteaders together to share in a vigorous movement of food freedom and abundance.
-We know there are hundreds of folks in Michigan with skills and knowledge who can share what they know with more hundreds who are thirsty for that knowledge!
+We know there are hundreds of folks in Michigan with skills and knowledge who can share what they know with more hundreds who are thirsty for that knowledge.
+Whether you have a large following on social media, or you are just doing your thing in relative obscurity, we want to meet you face to face and learn from you.

 We would love to see traditional skills like wild crafting, foraging, food preservation and animal processing become much more mainstream; to see herbal remedies and canning and local food systems become common.
 Since family homesteads are the place where these traditions most thrive and are passed down, we will place a high value on them and do our utmost to promote them.